AhmadAlhussin2/job-opportunities-bot/README.md

 - ### Main server

     The server is implemented where it should patiently wait for clients to complete their requests.

     For instance, if a client intends to post a job, the server collects essential details such as job title, format, type, and requirements.
 Subsequently, it  forwards this request block to Nginx .

     The server's sole responsibility lies in forwarding client requests to Nginx; it does not directly send any results to clients.
 Consequently, it can efficiently process a high volume of requests, and the database manager will transmit the results to clients once they are ready.

 - ### wire

-    This python script is create to forward requests from the main server to the nginx server.
+    A Python script is implemented to relay requests from the main server to the Nginx server.

-    The functionality of this script is close to RPC (Remote Procedure Call).
-Basically, it takes the database requests and telegram chat ID and forwards it to the nginx server.
+    The functionality of this script resembles a Remote Procedure Call (RPC), as it receives database requests and Telegram chat IDs, forwarding them to the Nginx server.

 - ### nginx server

-    We decided to make a proxy passer and load balancer with nginx because database operations are much more expensive than waiting for new messages.
+    To optimize performance, an Nginx server is implemented as a proxy passer and load balancer.
+This configuration is particularly effective since database operations are significantly more resource-intensive than waiting for new messages.

-    We used nginx official image and with customized nginx configuration file __nginx.conf__.
+    The official Nginx image is utilized, along with a customized nginx.conf configuration file.

-    Basically, the nginx server forward the incoming requests to three different database managers.
-Nevertheless, all the managers do post and retrieve operations in the same database.
+    Essentially, the Nginx server routes incoming requests to three distinct database managers, each performing post and retrieve operations within the same database.

 - ### database managers